chriott/DeAMR/README.md

 ```
 > "Ich kann aber nicht anders", entgegnete der kleine Prinz ganz verwirrt.

 Here, the adverb *verwirrt* evokes the verb frame `verwirren-01` and thus should be used in the annotation.

+Annotating adjectives/adverbs in DeAMR, always try to find a fitting verb frame, if there is one.

 Degree 🧩
 ---

 Comparatives and superlatives are represented in DeAMR almost the same way as in AMR.
-You use the same frame `have-degree-91` but match the German attributes and the degree itself.
+Use the same frame `have-degree-91` but match the German attributes and the degree itself.

 ```
 Have-degree-91